 - They take textile-based fabrics such as outer covers, sanitise and recycle them where possible back into the textile industry.

-- TFRG treat and clean foam mattresses which they distribute to be made into underlays for carpet.
+- Foam mattresses are treated and cleaned and then distributed to be made into underlays for carpet.

 - They then take natural fillings such as wool or cotton and repurpose them into housing insulation.